pulphousepress/la_codex/README.md

-# Los Animales RP — `la_codex`
+# Los Animales RP — `la_rp_casefiles`

-`la_codex` is the canonical data and config repository for the Los Animales RP server.
+`la_rp_casefiles` is the canonical data and config repository for the Los Animales RP server.
 It contains era policies, whitelists, shared JSON/Lua catalogs, server snippets, and contributor guidance used across LA resources.
 Gumshoe (the detective gameplay resource) is intentionally excluded and lives in `la_gumshoe`.

 ---